The Nest

 Don’t forget it may take up to 90 days for the NYS Tax Department to process your refund!
 You can file for free online at the NYS Tax Department website or by paper mail-in.
 Several tax preparation software programs are available to make filing your NYC taxes easier and check your refund status.

-If you own a business in NYC, you must file returns with the city and the state – luckily, you only have to enter your info once, and both agencies will be provided with all the necessary details.
+If you own a business in NYC, you must file returns with the city and the state.
+Luckily, you only have to enter your information once, and both agencies will receive all the necessary details.

 Unincorporated Business Tax